5 February 2026

 |---|---|---|---|---|---|---|---|

-Note: CPP contributions are capped at maximum pensionable earnings ($70,100 in 2026).
-EI contributions are capped at maximum insurable earnings ($65,000 in 2026).
+Note: CPP contributions are capped at maximum pensionable earnings ($74,600 in 2026).
+Workers earning between $74,600 and $85,000 also pay CPP2 contributions at 4.00%.
+EI contributions are capped at maximum insurable earnings ($68,900 in 2026).
 Workers earning above these thresholds pay the same maximum amounts regardless of higher income.

 Per-Paycheque Impact

-Breaking down the 2026 payroll tax increases Canada workers face by pay frequency helps understand weekly or bi-weekly impact:
+Breaking down the 2026 payroll tax changes Canada workers face by pay frequency helps understand weekly or bi-weekly impact.
+Note that lower earners may see a slight decrease due to the EI rate reduction, while higher earners see increases:

 Weekly Paycheques